awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 If your instance is a Windows Server 2003\-2012 R2 instance created *before* November 2016, then EC2Config processes Systems Manager requests on your instance\.
 We recommend that you upgrade your existing instances to use the latest version of EC2Config\.
 By using the latest EC2Config installer, you install SSM Agent side\-by\-side with EC2Config\.
 This side\-by\-side version of SSM Agent is compatible with your instances created from earlier Windows AMIs and enables you to use SSM features published after November 2016\.
 For information about how to install the latest version of the EC2Config service, see [Installing the Latest Version of EC2Config](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_Install.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Note**
 SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
-To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
-You can also use Run Command to quickly update one or more instances with the latest version\.
+To ensure that your instances are always running the newest version of SSM Agent, we recommend that you update the agent automatically whenever a new version is available using either of the following methods\.
+Use a State Manager association\.
+For information, see the State Manager topic [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
+Use a Maintenance Window\.
+For information, see the Maintenance Window topics [Automatically Update SSM Agent \(AWS CLI\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-cli.html) and [Automatically Update SSM Agent \(Console\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/mw-walkthrough-console.html)\.
+You can also use Run Command to manually update one or more instances with the latest version\.
 For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 If necessary, you can manually download and install the latest version of SSM Agent on your Amazon EC2 Windows instance by using the following procedure\.

 **Important**
 This procedure applies to installing or reinstalling SSM Agent on an Amazon EC2 Windows instance\.
-If you need to install the agent on an on\-premises instance or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent on Servers and Virtual Machines in a Windows Hybrid Environment](sysman-install-managed-win.md)\.
+If you need to install the agent on an on\-premises instance or a virtual machine \(VM\) so it can be used with Systems Manager, see [Installing SSM Agent on Servers and Virtual Machines in a Windows Hybrid Environment](sysman-install-managed-win.md)\.

 **To manually download and install the latest version of SSM Agent**